-In California, insurance companies have a duty to defend and indemnify their policyholders.
-This means that when a third party makes a claim for a covered risk, the insurer must promptly and fairly investigate the claim in good faith.
-The insurer must also provide the policy holder with a legal defense if the claim is potentially covered.
+In California, your insurance company has a duty to defend and indemnify you.
+This means that when a third party makes a claim for a covered risk, the insurer must promptly and fairly investigate the claim in good faith as well as provide you with a legal defense if the claim is potentially covered.

-To help you better understand California’s “bad faith insurance” laws, our California personal injury lawyers discuss, below:
+To help you better understand California’s “bad faith insurance” laws, our California personal injury lawyers answer the following questions below.

-Insurance policies are contracts between the insurer and the policyholder.
+Insurance policies are contracts between the insurer and you as the policyholder.
 Under California law, every contract contains an implied covenant of good faith and fair dealing.

 This means that each party has a duty of good faith to act to fulfill its obligations under the contract.
 The parties must not do anything to interfere unfairly with the other party’s right to receive the benefit(s) of the contract.1